top of page

 Sleep Is Not the Enemy

-We live in a culture that sometimes treats sleep like laziness.
+We live in a culture that treats sleep like laziness.
 You may hear things like:

 “I’ll sleep when I’m dead.”